scala/scala3/docs/docs/reference/contextual-delegate/instance-defs.md

 ## Delegate Creation

 A delegate without type parameters or given clause is created on-demand, the first time it is accessed.
-No attempt is made to ensure safe publication, which means that different threads might create different delegates for the same `delegate` clause.
+It is not required to ensure safe publication, which means that different threads might create different delegates for the same `delegate` clause.
 If a `delegate` clause has type parameters or a given clause, a fresh delegate is created for each reference.

 ## Syntax